jireva/lngraph/README.md

 go install
 ```

 Use `lngraph` to import all the sources into Neo4j.
+By default it connects to localhost (this is why we launched Neo4j with Docker previously) but you can specify a database URL with the `-url` flag.

 ```sh
 lngraph \